Do financial regulators act in the public's interest? A Bayesian latent class estimation framework for assessing regulatory responses to banking crises: Details on the Bayesian estimation framework for the latent class model

 On specifying a $\mathcal{N}(0,\sigma^{2}_s)$ distribution for the unobserved component $\epsilon_{i,s}$ in Equation \eqref{eq:zeq}, the probability of $y_{i}$ taking a particular value $j$ conditional on class $s_i=s\in\{1,2\}$ from Equation \eqref{eq:yi} is,

-In estimating the ordinal outcome model $ P_{ij \vert s}$ conditional on class membership $s$, we use the identification scheme in which the cut-points $\gamma_{1,1}$ and $\gamma_{1,2}$ are restricted to 0 and the cut-points $\gamma_{2,1}$ and $\gamma_{2,2}$ are restricted to 1 \citep{jeliazkov2012binary}.This identification restriction eliminates the need for estimating cut-points and allows the scale parameter $\sigma_s$ to be estimated as a free parameter in each latent class.
-As discussed in \cite{jeliazkov2012binary} and \cite{greene2010modeling}, identification restrictions are required in estimating ordinal models as neither the scale nor the location of the latent variable $z_{i}$ is identified in this category of models.
+In estimating the ordinal outcome model $ P_{ij \vert s}$ we use the identification scheme in which the cut-points $\gamma_{1,1}$ and $\gamma_{1,2}$ are restricted to 0 and the cut-points $\gamma_{2,1}$ and $\gamma_{2,2}$ are restricted to 1 \citep{jeliazkov2012binary}.This identification restriction eliminates the need for estimating cut-points and allows the scale parameter $\sigma_s$ to be estimated as a free parameter in each latent class. {As discussed in \cite{jeliazkov2012binary} and \cite{greene2010modeling}, identification restrictions are required in estimating ordinal models as neither the scale nor the location of the latent variable $z_{i}$ is identified in this category of models.} Additionally, we require the following identification conditions for our latent class model: \begin{enumerate} \item The true model has distinct latent classes. \item The covariate matrices $W_{n\times p}=(\bm w_1,\ldots,\bm w_n)^T$ and $X_{n\times q}=(\bm x_1,\ldots,\bm x_n)^T$ have full column rank. \end{enumerate} {Condition (b) typically holds in practical applications while condition (a) requires that the underlying data generating mechanism admits distinct latent classes.} Denote $\bm \Theta=\{\bm\beta_{1}, \bm\beta_{2},\sigma_{1}^{2},\sigma_{2}^{2}, \bm\alpha\}$.
+The likelihood function is obtained as, $ \mathcal{L}(\bm\Theta) = \prod_{i=1}^{n}\prod_{j=1}^{3}(P_{ij})^{\mathbb{I}\{y_i=j\}}, $ where $P_{ij}$ and its components are as defined in equations \eqref{eq:ovrl}, \eqref{eq:qeq}, \eqref{eq:probc}, and $\mathbb{I}\{y_i=j\}=1$ if $y_i=j$ and $0$ otherwise.